 If you determine that you want to add a Santa Clause to your will, here is an example taken from the will that lawyers created for my mother-in-law.
-By posting this, neither I nor any attorney is guaranteeing that this language is sufficient, nor that you should consider preparing a will with a Santa Clause without legal advice.
+Neither I nor anyone else is guaranteeing that this language is sufficient, nor that you should consider preparing a will with a Santa Clause without legal advice.

 EIGHTH: My executor shall distribute to one or more charitable organizations described in Sections 170(c), 2055(a) and 2522(a) of the Code that my executor shall select, in his or her sole and absolute discretion, the smallest amount of property, if any, that will reduce the New York estate tax that would be imposed on my estate but for the provisions of this paragraph and reduce total applicable taxes by more than the amount of such distribution.